-0.1, 0.5, or 2.0 mg/kg/day.
-There was an increased incidence of Harderian gland adenomas in males and females in all treatment groups (at doses >0.002 times a human intravenous dose of 4 mg, based on a comparison of relative body surface areas).
-Bats ere given oral doses of zoledronic acid of 0.1, 0.5, or 2.0 mg/kg/day.
-No increased incidence of tumors was observed (at doses ≤0.2 times the human intravenous dose of 4 mg, based on a comparison of relative body surface areas).
+Standard lifetime carcinogenicity bioassays were conducted in mice and rats.
+Mice were given oral doses of zoledronic acid of 0.1, 0.5, or 2.0 mg/kg/day.
+There was an increased incidence of Harderian gland adenomas in males and females in all treatment groups (at doses greater than or equal to 0.002 times a human intravenous dose of 4 mg, based on a comparison of relative body surface areas).
+Rats were given oral doses of zoledronic acid of 0.1, 0.5, or 2.0 mg/kg/day.
+No increased incidence of tumors was observed (at doses less than or equal to 0.2 times the human intravenous dose of 4 mg, based on a comparison of relative body surface areas).